Doug Mastriano: Ties to far-right extremists and militias

-During an Independence Day parade, supporters of Mastriano could be seen carrying a flag bearing the emblem of the Three Percenters.
-The Three Percenters are a far-right anti-government militia that has been labeled as an extremist organization by the Southern Poverty Law Center.
+During an Independence Day parade, supporters of Mastriano could be seen carrying a flag bearing the emblem of the Three Percenters, a far-right anti-government militia that has been labeled as an extremist organization by the Southern Poverty Law Center.

 A July 2022 article in Salon, expanded upon by Media Matters for America in August, found that Mastriano has campaigned with and promoted Julie Green, an acknowledged prophet in the New Apostolic Reformation.
 Green, who says she has "a special relationship" with Mastriano and gave the opening prayer at one of Mastriano's campaign events, has promoted conspiracy theories including that Nancy Pelosi "loves to drink the little children's blood" and that Joe Biden is actually dead and being played by an actor.
 Green has prophesied that a number of politicians including Liz Cheney, Doug Ducey, Mitch McConnell, Jerry Nadler, Mitt Romney and Chuck Schumer will be executed for treason.

 An August 2022 investigation by LNP found that Mastriano's security detail was made up of non-professional, armed guards including the former regional leader of the Oath Keepers, a far-right extremist militia group.
 Several other members of the security detail are members of LifeGate, an Elizabethtown-based evangelical church, whose leaders have spoken publicly about their goals to elect Christians to public office to advance biblical principles in government.

 At a September 2022 rally in Chambersburg, a speaker directed the crowd to raise their hands in unison and then to bring their hands down on the count of three.
 The crowd shouted "as one" as they lowered their hands.
 The gesture was described as being "eerily similar" to a Nazi salute.
 The Texas evangelist who directed the unison activity said he is part Jewish and that the salute comparison was "typical leftist lies" about a Republican event.

 In October 2022, Mastriano appeared at a campaign rally with conspiracy theorist Jack Posobiec.
 Posobiec has repeatedly used white supremacist and antisemitic talking points, including the Fourteen Words, a reference to a white supremacist slogan.

 In November 2022, The Daily Beast reported that Mastriano was an administrator for a Facebook group, which features a number of racist and antisemitic posts.
-The page features posts stating that Michelle Obama is transgender, George Soros is a Jewish puppet master who controls politicians and that immigrants are "scary brown people."
+The page features posts stating that Michelle Obama is transgender, George Soros is a Jewish puppet master who controls politicians and that immigrants are "scary brown people".

-At least six people who were in Washington, D.C. on January 6, 2021, during the Capitol attack have donated to Mastriano's campaign.
+At least six people who were in Washington, D.C., on January 6, 2021, during the Capitol attack have donated to Mastriano's campaign.
 He also received a $500 donation from Andrew Torba, a white supremacist and Christian nationalist.